Inflammatory diseases in women. Causes of inflammation of the appendages

 More on this topic

 Women's diseases, gynecology, inflammation, treatment - the most common pattern that modern gynecologists have to deal with.
-According to medical statistics, the number of inflammations in women is becoming more and more every year.
+According to medical statistics, the number of inflammations in women is increasing every year.
 And this despite the fact that they devote a lot of time and money to their hygiene.
-Consider inflammation in gynecology as the basis of female diseases, and their treatment in the modern world.
-A timely appeal to a specialist will prevent advanced inflammation and other serious consequences.
+Let's consider inflammation in gynecology, as the basis of female diseases, and their treatment in the modern world.
+Timely contact with a specialist will prevent advanced inflammation and other serious consequences.

 By creating women's diseases, nature created women's health protected.
 To do this, she came up with barriers to infection in the body:

-• The first barrier is the microflora of the vagina, namely the lactic acid that is inside.
-The acid appears due to the lactic acid bacteria, which, due to its acidic environment, does not allow the development of pathogenic flora.
-During the period of menstruation, the blood washes away the entire microflora and renews it;
+• The first barrier is the vaginal microflora, namely lactic acid located inside.
+The acid appears due to lactic bacteria, which, due to its acidic environment, does not allow pathogenic flora to develop.
+During menstruation, blood washes away all microflora and renews it again;

 • Another barrier is the cervix.
-A healthy, undamaged cervix has enough protective properties to create an obstacle to infection.
-A strong cervix will not let the inflammatory disease into the body.
+A healthy cervix that does not have any damage has enough protective properties to create an obstacle to infection.
+A strong cervix will not allow inflammatory disease into the body.

-A woman's vagina contains a huge number of different microorganisms, but at the same time they are friendly with him and not at all dangerous.
-However, if the health of the patient is undermined, the disease grows like a mushroom after rain.
-W health can be undermined by the common cold, and hypothermia, and psychological overload.
+A woman’s vagina contains a huge number of different microorganisms, but at the same time they are friendly with it and are not at all dangerous.
+However, if the patient’s health is undermined, the disease grows like a mushroom after rain.
+Z health can be undermined by a common runny nose, hypothermia, and psychological overload.

 The female inflammatory process, inflammatory processes of the genital organs can be caused by the action of various pathogens: